Robert Durst sentenced to life for murder of best friend

 The trial began in March 2020 and was adjourned for 14 months as the coronavirus pandemic swept the U.S. and courts were closed.
 It resumed in May with the jury that reached its verdict Sept.
 17.

+Seven of the jurors returned to court to witness the sentencing and were seated in the jury box.

-Berman, the daughter of a Las Vegas mobster, was Durst’s longtime confidante who was preparing to tell police she provided a phony alibi for him after his wife vanished in New York in 1982.
+Berman, the daughter of a Las Vegas mobster and a writer, was Durst’s longtime confidante.
+She told friends and Durst she was preparing to speak with police about his wife’s disappearance shortly before she was killed.

 Kathie Durst has never been found.
 Robert Durst has never been charged with a crime related to her disappearance.